-The 2016-2017 program cohort will include 30 postdoctoral scholars and advanced graduate students.
-Participants will attend classroom-style modules (2-3 hours each) every other month, and engage in discussions and assigned projects in between modules.
+The 2017-2018 program cohort will include 40 postdoctoral scholars and advanced graduate students.
+Participants will attend classroom-style modules (2-3 hours each) every month, and engage in discussions and assigned projects in between modules.
 Participants will work in groups to develop a program project for presentation at the finale.
 See Program Timeline for more information.

 Dr. Diane Klotz is Director of the Office of Education, Training, & International Services (OETIS) at the Sanford Burnham Prebys Medical Discovery Institute (SBP) in La Jolla, CA. In this position Diane oversees scientific career education and professional development programs for SBP’s graduate students and postdoctoral researchers, participates in institute-wide efforts in strategic planning with respect to education and training initiatives, and serves as an advisor to executive leadership on education and training policy.